Key Quote

 ALCHEMY & FALSE GOLD

-The Elizabethan era saw widespread interest in alchemy — the attempt to transform base metals into gold.
+The Elizabethan era saw widespread interest in alchemyalchemy — The medieval practice of attempting to transform base metals into gold — the attempt to transform base metals into gold.
 The scroll's warning echoes anxieties about counterfeit gold and fraudulent value, reflecting broader concerns about deception in commercial society.

 Key Words

-Marx's concept of commodity fetishism describes how capitalist societies attribute quasi-magical properties to objects — treating things as inherently valuable rather than recognising that their 'value' is a social construction.
-The gold casket embodies commodity fetishism: Morocco treats gold as if it possesses intrinsic worth that must correspond to Portia's value.
-He fetishises the material, mistaking the commodity's glister for genuine worth.
-Bassanio, who chooses correctly, sees through the fetish — recognising that lead's lack of visual appeal is irrelevant to its actual content.
-Shakespeare dramatises Marx's insight 250 years early: a society obsessed with the appearance of wealth loses the ability to perceive real value.
+Shakespeare explores how materialistic societies attribute almost magical properties to objects — treating things as inherently valuable rather than recognising that their 'value' is a social construction.
+The gold casket embodies this obsession: Morocco treats gold as if it possesses intrinsic worth that must correspond to Portia's value.
+He mistakes the commodity's glister for genuine worth.
+Bassanio, who chooses correctly, sees through the illusion — recognising that lead's lack of visual appeal is irrelevant to its actual content.
+Shakespeare dramatises a timeless insight: a society obsessed with the appearance of wealth loses the ability to perceive real value.

 Key Words